salesfelipe/mono-sandbox/lerna/README.md

 With this approach I was able to concentrate all eslint/prettier configs on the root `package.json` and I'm able to run batch actions on all apps, actions like: run all tests, format all files, etc.

-To test this out you should first run `yarn` on the root of this folder and after `lerna bootstrap`, which will install the deps in all apps, the ones located inside the `/react` folder.
+To test this out you should first run `yarn start` on the root of this folder.

 ### Features

+- `yarn start`: will install all the deps of the apps.
 - `yarn lint`: will do type checking and eslint check in all files.
 - `yarn test`: will run all the tests.
 - `locales:lint`: will verify some intl messages are missing or not using the **@vtex/intl-equalizer**.